subham2107/review-portal/README.md

-# Movie Rating and Review Portal
+# Movie Rating and Review Portal.

 You can check it out here: https://tvdb.onrender.com/